kinitic013/tcp-simulation/README.md

       * Sent by the client (`localhost.CLIENT_PORT > localhost.8080`).
       * `Flags [.]`: An ACK packet.
       * `ack (server_FIN_seq_num + 1)`: Acknowledges the server's FIN.
 After sending this, the client enters a `TIME_WAIT` state for a brief period to ensure all packets are delivered and then closes the connection.

-By observing this output, you can visually trace the lifecycle of a TCP connection as implemented by your simple C++ programs.